rslasater/Synthetic_Modeling/README.md

 ### BEnt Entities (ATMs/Tellers)
 `BEnt` rows in the agent profiles represent bank entities such as ATMs or teller locations.
 They provide the IDs and addresses used when cash withdrawals and deposits occur.
 Be sure to include them in the profile data so cash transactions can reference the correct location.
 If no `BEnt` information is provided, the generator will create placeholder ATMs.
-ATM withdrawals are limited to $500 while tellers can handle larger amounts in laundering patterns.
+ATM withdrawals are limited to $500.
+When cash needs exceed this limit, the generator usually records a teller transaction but will occasionally split the amount into several ATM withdrawals.
+Laundering patterns may override these rules.